skomra/skomra.github.io/about.md

 The linuxwacom project was started....
 Currently, members of the project include:

-Ping Cheng, Wacom
+* Ping Cheng, Wacom
-Peter Hutterer, Red Hat
+* Peter Hutterer, Red Hat
-Jason Gerecke, Wacom
+* Jason Gerecke, Wacom
-Aaron Armstrong Skomra, Wacom
+* Aaron Armstrong Skomra, Wacom
-and other community members.
+* and other community members.

 ### Contact us

-The best way to contact the members of this project is to join and send a message to the relavent [mailing list](https://github.com/linuxwacom/input-wacom/wiki/Mailing-lists-and-Support).
+The best way to contact the members of this project is to join and send a message to the relevant  [mailing list](https://github.com/linuxwacom/input-wacom/wiki/Mailing-lists-and-Support).

 ### Penguin Image